The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 Like John Travolta in Broken Arrow, Candyman (Connery is not the only actor so identified with a single iconic role you can usefully refer to them by it regardless of context) gets the ultimate send-off: getting killed when a fucking missile is fired directly at him.

-Connery and Cage play off each other so beautifully and have such great, goofy, unforced chemistry that it’s a goddamned shame that they never made another movie together.
-Then again, Connery got out of the motion picture business not long after The Rock became the fourth top grossing hit of 1996.
+Connery and Cage play off each other so beautifully and have such great, goofy, unforced chemistry that it’s a shame they never made another movie together.
+Then again, Connery left the motion picture business not long after The Rock became the fourth top-grossing hit of 1996.

 30_yourhoroscopefortoday_low.png